external-mirrors/tpsecore/readme.md

     queue, and background skins.
 These take the form of a still image or a short video.
 (Not implemented)

+## Why would you want this as a user?
+- It's more portable, so all tetrio plus related tools will have consistent behavior.
+No more `❌ Error: Unsupported image type`, better previews on the site, previews in tetrio plus itself, fewer arbitrary restrictions on asset size in importers, etc.
+- Asset IDs are now based on file hashes.
+If two people import the same song, it's guaranteed to have the same ID.
+If you reimport a song after deleting it, you won't need to update it in the music graph.
+- Slightly reworked automatic import process with more file keys and the ability to specify animated skin framerate as a parameterized file key.
+- Better error messages.
+- (Thereotically) better performance.

 ## Potential blockades
 - Limited availability of AV libraries for Rust